 I was confirmed into the Catholic Church at the usual age, which is 13.
 This is a picture that was taken with my uncle, at this confirmation service.
 Although my uncle was Seventh Day Adventist (Protestant), like my mother, he took an interest in Roman Catholic matters, and actually sponsored me.
 My uncle was active in his church, and was one of the 'elders'.
 I think that, being raised in Croatia, he had a long-standing attraction to Roman Catholic matters, but he found it difficult to openly express such an interest.

 The 'landscape' of the city is usually conceived of as cold and uninviting.
 Yet some elements of the country do occur.
 I am seen here sitting in front of my house in Jackson Heights.
-Whenever I see that type of tree, with its broad clusters of yellow flowers, and large oval leaves, it reminds me of this house, and the numerous bees that would congregate on that tree in late summer.
+Whenever I see that type of tree, with its broad clusters of yellow flowers, and large oval leaves, it reminds me of this house, and the numerous bees that would congregate around its blooms in summer.

 This photograph was my first 'journalist' type picture, at age 15.
 It showed an abandoned car not far from our house, near a highway underpass, and east of a warehouse district.
 Although most of the streets in my neighbourhood were kept in reasonably good shape, this stretch of road as used as place for ditching stolen cars.
-I developed the film myself and did the printing as well.
+It reflected the increasing problem of crime in that period.
+I developed the film myself and did the enlargement and printing as well.